 MIL-A-8625 Type II, Classes 1 & 2 and AMS 2471

 The thickness of this anodize process is normally between 0.0001″ and 0.0006″ thick.
 The build-up is 1/2 of the total thickness since 1/2 of the anodizing layer penetrates the base metal.
-The aluminum oxide makes the surface of the aluminum harder and it keeps the naturally occuring oxide from rubbing off the aluminum onto your hand.
+The aluminum oxide makes the surface of the aluminum harder and it keeps the naturally occurring oxide from rubbing off the aluminum onto your hands.
 Extra corrosion protection comes from the sealer which is applied after the anodizing by placing metal salts in the pores of the oxide coating.

 Frequently Asked Questions: